A cute husky looking directly at the camera at a tromso husky farm where they do dog sledding

 Sled dogs have loads of personality!

-Budget Dog Sled Tour: 2.5km Husky Ride
+Budget Dog Sled Tour: 1-Km Husky Ride

-That said, I wouldn’t recommend it for adult travelers without kids who want the full ‘dog sled’ experience, unless budget is a huge constraint, since it’s so fast.
+It’s not what I would choose, personally.
+It’s a good experience for the whole family as all can participate regardless of age (infants must sit on their parent’s laps).
+I wouldn’t recommend it for adult travelers without kids who want the full ‘dog sled’ experience, unless budget is a huge constraint, since it’s so fast.

-Book your budget dog sled experience here
+Book your dog sleigh ride experience here!

 View of the huskies running while sitting on a dog sled